circuit-board Retrospective: Text processing on Unix with pr

 making the Licensed Material available under these terms and conditions.

-Printer paper is also 80 columns wide, at least on the classic printers.
+Printer paper is 85 columns wide, at least on classic typewriter-like printers, which usually printed at 10 characterse per inch.
 So you can also print the file to a printer using a command like lpr.
 But that's not a very interesting way to print the file, and it won't be very nice to read.
 For example, the document will start on the first line of the printed page, and immediately on the left edge of the paper.

 You can make the document easier to read by using the pr command to add a top margin.
 By default, pr includes the date and time, the name of the file, and the page number in the top header.
 For example, the top of your file might look like this: